 A yacht from the same fleet as Blue O Two, anchored close to our yacht for the night

 A beautiful sunset on the Red Sea

-Tomorrow, the divers will dive several wrecks and I’m looking forward to hotter weather and more sunshine!
+Tomorrow the divers will dive several wrecks and I’m looking forward to warmer weather and more sunshine!

 To read the next post about our Egypt trip, click here

 4 thoughts on “EGYPT (Part 4)”